Koredotcom/SearchAssist-Toolkit/Utilities/customConnectorService/readme.md

 # Custom Connector SDK

 ## Overview
-The **Custom Connector SDK** is designed for users who want to integrate a  custom connectors beyond the pre-built connectors in Search Assist.
+The **Custom Connector SDK** is designed for users who want to integrate custom connectors beyond the pre-built connectors in Search Assist.
 This SDK is built using **Node.js** and provides flexibility for extending the default functionalities of Search Assist.

 ## Project Structure

 - customConnectorService
     - .env
     - config/
         - config.json
     - routes/
         - content.route.js
     - controllers/